From demonstration to validation. HiveLab Project

 Evaluate and promote the compatibility of floating Offshore Wind with other activities (such as fishing, tourism or aquiculture) and to stablish potential solutions for the commercial projects

-Objective #5: Auxiliar elements of biodiversitiy regeneration
+Objective #5: Auxiliary elements of biodiversitiy regeneration

 Evaluate the impact of auxiliar elements on biodiversity regeneration using regenerative eco-structures